Reading: Applied Part 7. Specification CI: specification as an executable artifact

 --out out/spec-ci/coverage-report.json

-An out-of-bounds detector is needed for cases where formal traceability exists, but the content of the step goes beyond the incident domain.
-Match actions from plan.md with the domain model incident-response.
+The out-of-scope detector is needed for cases where formal tracing exists, but the step's content goes beyond the incident domain.
+Match actions from plan.md against the domain model incident-response.
 Allowed operations, for example:

 • acknowledge,